jasonleethomas/beaglebone/bbbmorse/README.md

 ```
 ### Options
 * filename

-absolute filepath of textfile containing message. if not specified, programs looks for ./message.txt, then exits if not found.
+...absolute filepath of textfile containing message. if not specified, programs looks for ./message.txt, then exits if not found.
 * charlimit

-character limit of message, program will flash less than or equal to this number. if not specified, program assumes sets limit to 512
+...character limit of message, program will flash less than or equal to this number. if not specified, program assumes sets limit to 512
 * ledindex

-chooses beaglebone's led, usr(0-3). if not specified, program uses usr 0.
+...chooses beaglebone's led, usr(0-3). if not specified, program uses usr 0.